Research

 • Healing program books

-The production efficiency was improved through the research on improving the mating and oviposition efficiency in black soldier fly for the treatment of food waste, and the optimal decomposition method of food waste and agricultural byproducts was investigated.
-In addition, the standard for safe use of by-products was suggested through monitoring fecal soil.
-In order to improve the utility and value-added larvae of black soldier fly after food waste treatment, we investigated the immunity-inducing conditions for the mass expression of natural antibiotics from larvae, and evaluated the safety of high-functional feed additives.
-For the treatment of food waste, salinity reducing agents were selected and growth and toxicity evaluations were conducted in larvae.
+Production efficiency has been improved through research into improvement of the mating and oviposition efficiency in black soldier flies for the treatment of food waste, and an optimal decomposition method for food waste and agricultural byproducts has been investigated.
+In addition, the standard for safe use of by-products has been indicated through monitoring of fecal soil.
+In order to improve the utility and value-added benefits of black soldier fly larvae after food waste treatment, we have investigated the immunity-inducing conditions for the mass expression of natural antibiotics from larvae and evaluated the safety of high-functional feed additives.
+For the treatment of food waste, salinity reducing agents have been selected and growth and toxicity evaluations conducted in larvae.

 • Black soldier fly larvae and adult